hashintel/hash/apps/hashdotai/guide/02_webs/01_introduction.md

 The HASH public web consists of all of the public content from across all HASH user's webs.
 Private information is not included on the public web.

-Currently, only public content of [hash.ai] users is announced to and discoverable via the HASH public web, for use by other users when searching HASH, and via the HASH API.
+Currently, only the public content of [hash.ai] users is announced to and discoverable via the HASH public web, for use by other users when searching HASH, and via the HASH API.
 In the future we intend to allow for public information contained within self-hosted HASH instances to be connected to the HASH public web, as well.

 ## Relationship with the WWW {#www}